-I’ve been a big fan of green tea for years so you can guess how excited I was when I recently found out about a type that is even more potent (and healthy) than even traditional green tea!
+I’ve been a big fan of green tea for years, so you can guess how excited I was when I recently found out about a type that is even more potent (and healthy) than even traditional green tea!

-I couldn’t wait to start taking advantage of the extra benefits so I started looking around for ways to include it in my smoothies.
+I couldn’t wait to start taking advantage of the extra benefits, so I started looking around for ways to include it in my smoothies.

-I wasn’t sure what kind of smoothies to use it in to begin with but soon found out it’s actually pretty versatile and works well in a lot of different recipes.
+I wasn’t sure what kind of smoothies to use it in, to begin with, but soon found out it’s actually pretty versatile and works well in a lot of different recipes.

-Want to lose weight with smoothies?
+Want to easily lose weight with smoothies?

 Get our secret smoothie recipes e-book for free!

 Adding matcha green tea to your smoothies is a really easy way to take advantage of its impressive qualities.

 In this post, I’m going to share some of the healthiest and most delicious ways to enjoy its goodness as part of your smoothie habit, as well as what to beware of when using Matcha.

 Before we dive into the recipes, let’s take a look at what matcha is and exactly how it can help you to get healthier and lose weight.

 Matcha comes from the Camellia sinensis plant and has been popular in Asia for more than a thousand years.
 It’s specifically grown in the shade, and this is what gives it such a vivid green color.